 Restrooms are some of the most-traveled areas and can contain several transferable germs, which is why their cleanliness is critical.
 With the potential spread of COVID-19 and the upcoming flu season approaching, restroom cleanliness is more important than ever.

-Since there is the combination of heavy traffic and the potential for the spread of dangerous germs, emphasis should always be on maintaining acceptable levels of cleanliness in these spaces while using safe cleaning methods.
+Since there is a combination of heavy traffic and the potential for the spread of dangerous germs, emphasis should always be on maintaining acceptable levels of cleanliness in these spaces while using safe cleaning methods.

 Trust the professionals that have been fighting COVID-19 since day one.
-Put your employees’ health and wellbeing first and get back to the business of business with Flagship’s PUREClean system.
+Put your employees’ health and well-being first and get back to the business of business with Flagship’s PUREClean system.

 Flagship has put together the top tips directly from expert sanitation professionals.
-Here are 4 things custodians who clean for some of the biggest facilities in the country focus on to make sure their commercial facilities’ restrooms are clean, disinfected and safe for employees and visitors.
+Here are 4 things custodians who clean for some of the biggest facilities in the country focus on to make sure their commercial facilities’ restrooms are clean, disinfected, and safe for employees and visitors.

 Use Color Coding to Prevent Cross Contamination

-For example, a facility’s technician uses red for toilets; green for dusting; blue for windows and glass; and yellow for counters, sinks, and other surfaces.
+For example, a facility’s technician uses red for toilets; green for dusting; blue for windows and glass; and yellow for counters, sinks, and other hard surfaces.

 Having a color-coded system for your cleaning tools ensures that you are not spreading contaminants or mixing cleaning substances that could become a dangerous concoction.